richardmitic/max-cdp/README.md

 A MaxMSP frontend for the [Composers Desktop Project](http://www.unstablesound.net/cdp.html)

 ## Info
-Based on the the "threadpool" example object in the Max SDK.
+Based on the "threadpool" example object in the Max SDK.

 ### Building
 Clone the [Max SDK](https://github.com/Cycling74/max-sdk), then clone this repo in `source/advanced`.
 Build with Xcode.
 Make sure the `externals` directory is added to the Max search path.